meilisearch/documentation/guides/main_concepts/indexes.md

  - the **identifier** is the first field containing `"id"` (case insensitive)
  - every field is `indexed` and `displayed`

-The order of the fields inside the document will [determine their relevance in the search engine](/main_concepts/indexes.md#fields-order).
+The order of the fields inside the document will [determine their relevance in the search engine](/guides/main_concepts/indexes.md#fields-order).

 To determine the identifier, an attribute that contains the case insensitive string `id` is expected.
 Thus, `_id`, `myId`, for example, are correct keys.

-This field will receieve the [identifier](/main_concepts/indexes.md#identifier) property, so it should contain the unique identifier of a document.
+This field will receive the [identifier](/guides/main_concepts/indexes.md#identifier) property, so it should contain the unique identifier of a document.

 ::: warning
 If the `identifier` field is missing, the inference will not be completed, and the **documents will not be added**.